kenoss/sabiniwm/README.md

 You can run it with udev backend in the following ways:

 - From TTY (i.e., turning off display manager): Just `cargo run` works.
-- From display manager: Use `just install-session-dev` and select `sabiniwm`.
+- From display manager: Use `just install-sessions-stable` and select `sabiniwm`.

 ## TODO